O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

 ### Hi there 👋
-I am Bernard and I'm passionate about turning ideas into reality.
+🤵🏽‍♂️ I am Bernard and I'm passionate about turning ideas into reality but that's not all.
+🖊 I write instructions that humans read, but computers obey,

 <!--
 **O-BERNARDOFOEGBU/O-BERNARDOFOEGBU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.